Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Examples and first applications

+where $N \in \omega$ is a fixed bound.
+Intuitively, starting from $0$, a counter is updated along the path by applying function $f$ whenever an $f$-edge is seen.
+Functions labelling edges are arbitrary monotone maps, for instance resetting, squaring, or raising to the next prime number are allowed.

 Colcombet, Fijalkow and Horn~\cite{CFH14} have established that $\BoundedCounter_N$ is positionally determined over graphs of finite degree, we extend this result to arbitrary graphs.
-Note that $\BoundedCounter_N$ is a prefix-increasing objective by monotonicity of the maps in $C$, therefore we are looking to construct a well-monotonic graph which satisfies $\BoundedCounter_N$ and embeds such graphs.
+Note that $\BoundedCounter_N$ is a prefix-increasing objective by monotonicity of the maps in $C$, therefore we are looking to construct a well-monotone graph which satisfies $\BoundedCounter_N$ and embeds small graphs satisfying $\BoundedCounter_N$.

-We let $\L$ be the graph over $L=[0,N]$ given by
+We let $U_N$ be the graph over $V(U_N)=[0,N]$ given by

-The graph $\L$ is monotonic with respect to the inverse order over $L=[0,N]$, with minimal element $N$ and maximal element $0$.
-It is well-monotonic since all finite orders are well founded.
-Note that fixing the bound $N$ is required for well foundedness; defining $\L$ over $\omega$ as we did before fails when considering the dual ordering.
+The graph $U$ is monotone with respect to the inverse order over $V(U_N)=[0,N]$, with minimal element $N$ and maximal element $0$.
+It is well-monotone since all finite orders are well founded.
+Note that fixing the bound $N$ is required for well foundedness; defining $U$ over $\omega$ as we did before fails when considering the dual ordering.